Free Express Shipping on Orders $175+

 As of January 2022, there are over 34,000 stores worldwide, with approximately 1,600 of those stores located in Japan.
 What exactly made Starbucks a beloved symbol of Japan?
 Well, when Starbucks opened its first store in Ginza's shopping street in 1996, it was truly one of a kind in Japan at that time.
 The ability to customize orders with different sizes, milk, and specialty drinks made it a star-studded coffee shop from the beginning.

-Starbucks saw a gap in the Japanese coffee market and ran to the opportunity.
-Starting as a joint venture with Sazaby League - a lifestyle and restaurant company that aids foreign brands entering Japan, Starbucks and Sazaby joined forces.
-Entering Japan as a joint venture allowed Starbucks to begin its coffee house empire by creating a strong foundation through access to general knowledge about culture, language, and Japanese business systems.
-Since then, Starbucks has purchased back the remaining shares from Sazaby League in 2014.
-This has now allowed them to grow even further into canned coffee and other ready-to-drink products available in supermarkets and convenience stores.
+Starbucks saw a gap in the Japanese coffee market and seized the opportunity.
+The brand partnered with Sazaby League—a lifestyle and restaurant company that helps foreign brands establish themselves in Japan.
+This joint venture gave Starbucks a strong foundation, providing insight into Japanese culture, language, and business practices.
+In 2014, Starbucks bought back the remaining shares from Sazaby League, gaining full control of its Japan operations.
+Since then, the brand has expanded further, introducing canned coffee and ready-to-drink products in supermarkets and convenience stores.

 Take a Piece of Japan Home with Starbucks Japan Exclusives